 Importing Sheep and Goats from the Channel Islands

-the island from which it is being exported is not subject to notifiable disease restrictions.
+the island from which it is being exported is not subject to notifiable disease restrictions, and

-- In any other circumstances, sheep and goats cannot be imported into Guernsey without an import licence issued by the States Veterinary Officers.
+In any other circumstances, sheep, goats and their products cannot be imported into the Bailiwick without an import licence issued by the States Veterinary Officers.
 Follow this link for an application form.

 Animal Health Threats